MicrosoftDocs/win32/desktop-src/gdi/positioning-objects-on-a-multiple-display-setup.md

 ---
-Description: The following sample code demonstrates how applications can correctly position objects on multiple displays.
+description: The following sample code demonstrates how applications can correctly position objects on multiple displays.
 Note, do not assume that the RECT is based on the origin (0,0). ms.assetid: 1144abfc-ca0a-4d59-aa18-b245ba4b1bc3
 title: Positioning Objects on a Multiple Display Setup ms.topic: article